Göring telegram: Postwar discovery

-In July 1945, Captain Benjamin M. Bradin entered the Führerbunker and discovered an original carbon copy of the telegram, marked with an 'F' in a group of Hitler's papers; the copy was given in later years to Robert W. Rieke, a professor of history at the Citadel.
+In July 1945, Captain Benjamin M. Bradin entered the and discovered an original carbon copy of the telegram, marked with an 'F' in a group of Hitler's papers; the copy was given in later years to Robert W. Rieke, a professor of history at the Citadel.

 Trevor-Roper's translation

 British historian Hugh Trevor-Roper published an early English translation of the Göring telegram in his book The Last Days of Hitler: